Interview: British-Syrian academic Ahmad Sukkar speaks on architecture education in the region

 Creative ways of teaching and learning architecture have become even more important and urgent since the onset of Covid-19.
 Teaching online rather than in a classroom or a design studio poses both challenges and opportunities; this was the subject of a paper I presented during the webinar, ‘The Challenges of COVID-19 and their Effects on Architecture and Urbanism in the Arab World,’ organised by the Federation of Arab Engineers, the Organization of Arab Architects, and the Order of Engineers and Architects – Beirut.
 The Federation is also publishing my paper, ‘Design Studio between Sacredness and Elimination,’ which discusses comparative views of prominent educators and deans of important schools of architecture from the Arab and Western worlds.
 The paper examines topics such as equality, democracy and globalisation in connection with architectural education and learning, and analyses the positive and negative effects of virtual education from the perspective of those who exaggerate as well as those who underestimate the importance of studio culture.
 I aim to demonstrate that while teaching is science and art, teaching architecture is architecture.

 You are active in discourse revolving around Syria’s reconstruction—what do you find to be the biggest priorities regarding the country’s post-war development?
 How does your research provide support?
 The biggest priorities regarding Syria’s post-war development are education and learning, both theoretical and practical.
 Reconstruction without quality education and effective training is destruction.
 While formal education at school and university is essential, it is not enough given the complications of post-war reconstruction and development.
 Formal education in Syria has witnessed an unprecedented disruption because of the war, which has also led to increasing informality in the built environment.
 In informal architecture and society, informal education flourishes with learning outside a curriculum in a regular classroom or traditional studio of architectural design.
-My research-informed teaching and teaching-oriented research provide support formally and informally within quality-education-and-effective-training development.
+My research-informed teaching and teaching-oriented research attempts to provide support formally and informally within quality-education-and-effective-training development.

 Examples include my formal seminar course on Syria’s reconstruction at AUB, which provided a bridge to the more comprehensive, collaborative, informal, educational and training online course for the Arab Reform Initiative, yet to be implemented fully.
 Like my teaching that tends to develop collaboratively and comprehensively, my research grows in the same way to address similar issues of informality that results from displacement.
 My article Syrian (In)formal Displacement in Lebanon: Displacement as Urbanism, Informality as Architecture is part of ongoing research at AUB’s Asfari Institute for Civil Society and Citizenship.
 Contextual knowledge based on case studies and interviews conducted by younger researchers was incorporated into the textual analysis of well-established scholars, making the research project a process of collaborative and comprehensive learning.
 Therefore, my role on the project’s steering committee was meaningful at this institute.
 Likewise, my review of the conference Reconstructing Neighborhoods of War at the Orient-Institut Beirut for the International Journal of Islamic Architecture is immersive, comprehensive and collaborative in that it addresses the conference’s research papers as well as the research agenda of the institute regarding questions of connectivity and relations between people, people and what they produce, people and the environment, and people and the divine.